 I agree with making sure you need it doing, go to a Doctor first to see and if they say you need them syringing they should provide clove oil drops for a week first otherwise you'll get there and it'll be a wasted trip.
 You may think you have soft wax but it's to do with how compacted it is on your ear drum

-Visit my shop for handmade Christmas, home and children's items:
+Visit my shop for handmade home and children's items, *new added Feb*:

 i had mine done a couple of months ago.
 I didn't have to do anything with oil beforehand - I just made an appointment, went, and they did it.